This Easy Pom Pom Fleece Beanie tutorial is a great way to hack a free fleece beanie pattern and give it a fun new look!

 That’s it you are done!

 If you end up making one of these fleece beanie hats, be sure to come back and share a photo on my facebook page or tag me on Instagram using the #scatteredmompatterns.Don't miss any more posts!
-You can follow along on Feedly, Bloglovin', your favorite feed reader, or by signing up via email.
-Just click on one of the icons below:
+Follow along on Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!